Narendhar-anugu/Profile/README.md

 🌱 I’m currently learning advanced Power Platform features, AI-driven automation, and cloud integration with Microsoft Azure and AWS.<br>
 💬 Ask me about Power Apps development, Power Automate workflows, Power BI dashboards, and integrating Power Platform with SharePoint, SQL Server, and Dynamics 365.<br>
 ⚡ Fun fact: I’m passionate about leveraging technology to solve real-world problems, and I enjoy experimenting with new tools to create innovative solutions that drive efficiency and productivity.
+🔧 I also build custom connectors and APIs to extend the capabilities of Power Platform, enabling seamless integration with third-party services, legacy systems, and enterprise applications.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/narendharanugu/)